patweb99/amplify-godot-engine-sample/README.md

 ## Quickstart

-If you need more detailed explanations you can use our [quicktstart](https://github.com/aws-samples/amplify-godot-engine/wiki/Create-a-New-Game) guidance or explore [labs](https://github.com/aws-samples/amplify-godot-engine/wiki) from the wiki.
+If you need step by step tutorials you can use our [quicktstarts](https://github.com/aws-samples/amplify-godot-engine/wiki/Create-a-New-Game) or explore [labs](https://github.com/aws-samples/amplify-godot-engine/wiki) on the wiki.

 ## Organization